Analysis of the famous blunder “Michelson-Morley experiment”

 The expectations of the scientists at the end of the 19th century.

 • On the other hand, the experimenter can point the light beam in different directions.
 Thus, the effect of the generalized ether wind vector (vector addition) on the speed of the light beam was expected to be different.
-In this way, the “ether wind” will have a different effect on the speed of the light beam, since the scalar projection of the generalized vector “ether wind” on the trajectory of the light beam will be different.
+In this way, the “ether wind” will have a different effect on the speed of the light beam since the scalar projection of the generalized vector “ether wind” on the trajectory of the light beam will be different.

-We can call the vector projection of the velocity vector “ether wind” onto the vector of the light beam velocity“ether headwind” (see below Fig. 7.2).
+We can call the vector projection of the velocity vector “ether wind” onto the vector of the light beam velocity – “ether headwind” (see below Fig. 7.2).

-Therefore, according to the expectations, the resulting speed of the light would be different, depending on the direction of the light beam, and would be different at night and during the day, when the direction of the “ether headwind”, caused by the movement of the Earth in its orbit around the Sun, is opposite.
+Therefore, according to expectations, the resulting speed of light would be different, depending on the direction of the light beam, and would be different at night and during the day when the direction of the “ether headwind”, caused by the movement of the Earth in its orbit around the Sun, is opposite.
 The difference in the speed of light for different seasons of the year (at various points of the trajectory of the Earth in its orbit around the Sun), was expected to be an indication of the velocity of motion of the Solar System in the stationary luminiferous ether.

 But now let us reveal the “defect” of the fatal for the physics of the 20th century Michelson-Morley experiment, whose erroneous explanation of the result (that the speed of light is constant for all reference frameworks) continues to be supported by modern physics.

-Albert Michelson designed an experimental construction (later known as the “Michelson interferometer”, and made his first experiment in 1881, in order to determine the change of the speed of light due to the motion of the Earth in its orbit around the Sun through the “stationary luminiferous ether” (see Fig. 7.1 ).
+Albert Michelson designed an experimental construction, later known as the Michelson interferometer, (see Fig. 7.4 below), and made his first experiment in 1881 in order to determine the change in the speed of light due to the motion of the Earth in its orbit around the Sun through the “stationary luminiferous ether”.

 The Michelson interferometer